-About the Effect Connections - System and Insertion
+About the Effect Connections -System and Insertion

-The multi-effects of the MU50 provide not only a wide range of sound processing controls, but also a flexible system for connecting them.
-Unlike simple effect routing schemes on conventional sound modules that process all voices with the same effects, the MU50 allows you to put independent, special effects on one Part, as well as use overall effects for processing all 16 Parts together.
-For example, you can have a Wah effect on a guitar Part, yet still use ambient effects such as Reverb and Chorus for processing the overall mix.
+The multi-effects of the MU80 provide not only a wide range of sound processing controls, but also a flexible system for connecting them.
+Unlike simple effect routing schemes on conventional sound modules that process all voices with the same effects, the MU80 allows you to put independent, special effects on one or two Parts, as well as use overall effects for processing all 34 Parts together.
+For example, you can have a Distortion effect on a guitar Part and a rotary speaker effect for an organ Part, yet still use ambient effects such as Reverb and Chorus for processing the overall mix.

 All the effect sections are connected or routed in one of two ways: System or Insertion.
-System applies the selected effect to all 16 Parts, while Insertion applies the selected effect to one specific Part.
-Reverb and Chorus, are System effects.
+System applies the selected effect to all 34 Parts, while Insertion applies the selected effect to one specific Part.
+Reverb, Chorus, and EQ are all System effects, and Distortion is an Insertion effect.
 The Variation effect section, on the other hand, can be configured for either System or Insertion routing.
 (This is done from the Variation Connection parameter; see page 91.)
-Since System and Insertion are part of the XG MIDI format, you can create and play back song data using the same flexible effect routings on any tone generator or sound module having the XG mark.
+Since System and Insertion are part of the XG MIDI (Extended General MIDI) format, you can create and play back song data using the same flexible effect routings on any tone generator or sound module having the XG mark.

-The Variation Connection default setting is Insertion.
+NOTE The Variation Connection default setting is Insertion.